Skip to content

 • Planning your time efficiently to meet deadlines

-Eric has worked in film, advertising, game development and publishing.
-He has worked for industry giants such as Disney Publishing, Random House and Weta Workshop, and will help you explore different types of illustration careers and provide sage advice as you launch your own career.
+Eric has worked in film, advertising, game development, and publishing for industry giants such as Disney Publishing, Random House, and Weta Workshop.
+He will help you explore different types of illustration careers and provide advice as you launch your own career.